Graph Neural Diffusion Networks for Semi-supervised Learning: Experimental Evaluation

 For GND-Nets, we set the hyperparameters as follows: We use Adam~\cite{kingma2015adam} optimization method with a learning rate of 0.005, L2 regularization factor of $5\times10^{-4}$ for each layer.
 The window size is set to 50, i.e., we terminate training if the validation loss does not decrease for 50 consecutive epochs.
 Weights in each layer are initialized according to the initialization method described in~\cite{glorot2010understanding}.
-The number of filters of $\mathbf{\Theta}$ for GND-Nets-SLP is fixed to 16 and that for GND-Nets-MLP and GND-Nets-DS is fixed to 64 for each dataset.
-For GND-Nets-MLP, the MLP has two layers with 32 and one filters in each layer.
-The first layer has a ReLU activation function.
-For GND-Nets-DS, the MLP has two layers with a ReLU activation function in each layer.
+The number of filters of $\mathbf{\Theta}$ for GND-Nets is fixed to 16 for each dataset.
 The number of filters in each layer equals to the number of classes in the datasets.
 Dropout rate is set to 0.6.
 We run all the experiments on a machine with a dual-core Intel(R) Xeon(R) E5-2678 CPU@2.50GHz, 128 GB memory, and an Nvidia GeForce RTX 2080 Ti GPU.

-For GND-Nets-SLP and GND-Nets-MLP, we set $K=20$ for the number of hops or power iterations.
-For GND-Nets-DS, we set $K=10$ for the number of hops and $T=2$ for the number of steps.
-We vary the size of the labeled vertices in each class as 1, 2, 3, 4, and 5, respectively.
-We use a validation set of 500 labeled vertices for early stopping.
-For each label number in each dataset, we run each experiment 30 times and report the average classification accuracy.
-At each time, we randomly sample the predefined number of vertices with labels from each class as training data, 500 vertices as validation data, and use the rest of vertices as test data.
-The test data has never been used for model selection.
-It is only used for calculating the final performance of each model.
-For a fair comparison, we use the same data split for all models.